beginning of content

 How is restless legs syndrome treated?

-If your symptoms are caused by another condition, such as diabetes or anaemia, the first step is to treat that condition.
+If your restless legs syndrome is related to another condition, the first step is to treat that condition.

-Your doctor might recommend certain vitamin or mineral supplements if you have low levels in your blood.
+Your doctor might recommend iron supplements if you have low levels of iron in your blood.

-If your doctor can’t find a cause, there are things you can try to ease the symptoms and improve your sleep:
+There are things you can try to ease the symptoms and improve your sleep.
+These include:

 Check your symptoms Find a health service